OpenEvalProject/evals/manuscripts/elife-43959/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/43959/elife-43959-fig1-v1.jpg)

 **Figure 1.:** (A) G. sulfurreducens ΔgacA deletion strain is defective in the reduction of insoluble Fe(III) oxide particles (open triangles).
 Re-expressing gacA in the Tn7 site on the chromosome (filled triangles) restores Fe(III) reduction.
 An ΔesnD deletion strain (squares) exhibits no lag in Fe(III) oxide reduction compared to 2 d after inoculation for WT (circles).
 (B) Soluble Fe(III) citrate reduction is unaffected in either ΔgacA (triangles) and ΔesnD (squares) strains relative to WT (circles).
 (C) EsnD is required for robust electrode reduction (open squares) and re-expressing esnD in the Tn7 site on the chromosome (filled squares) restores electrode respiration to WT (circles) levels.
 GacA is not required for electrode respiration (triangles).
 (D) Strains containing riboswitches driving Nanoluc luciferase, reporting cellular levels of cGAMP (red bars) and cdiG (blue bars).
 The ΔgacA strains express GacA variants from the Tn7 chromosomal site (also see cartoon).
 Deleting gacA reduces cGAMP-dependent reporter levels by ~80% but has no effect on cdiG reporter levels.
 Deleting esnD reduces cdiG levels by ~20% and increases cGAMP levels to 3x WT.
 The Rec domain variant D52A produces cGAMP at levels comparable to WT, while the I-site variant R393A increases cGAMP levels to 30x WT.
 (E) Reduction of Fe(III) oxide particles in the ΔgacA deletion strain is rescued by re-expressing WT GacA and D52A variants, and exhibits significantly increased rate for the R393A variant that overproduces cGAMP.
 Representative biological replicates are shown for Fe(III) oxide reduction (n = 3), Fe(III) citrate reduction (n = 3), and electrode growth (n = 4).
 Nanoluc assays were performed in biological replicates (n = 3) in panel D. P values in panel D: ns > 0.05; **=0.001–0.01; ***<0.001.
-All error bars represent standard deviations.10.7554/eLife.43959.004Figure 1—source data 1.
+All error bars represent standard deviations.

 The ∆gacA defect with Fe(III) oxides was the opposite of mutants in esn genes encoding chemosensory, histidine kinase, and diguanylate cyclase response regulator proteins.
 Mutants in esn genes reduce Fe(III) oxides similar to wild type, but show poor biofilm growth on electrodes (Chan et al., 2017).
 One of these esn genes, esnD (GSU3376), encodes a GGDEF diguanylate cyclase that produces only cdiG based on biosensor analysis (Hallberg et al., 2016).
 We compared growth of a mutant lacking cdiG-producing EsnD under the same conditions used to study the mutant lacking cGAMP-producing GacA.
 The ∆esnD mutant reduced Fe(III) oxides more rapidly than wild type, but showed a > 3 d lag in colonizing electrode surfaces and never reached current levels observed in wild type (Figure 1A and C).
 Re-expressing esnD as a single copy integrated into the chromosome restored biofilm growth on −0.1 V vs. SHE electrodes (Figure 1C).
 These data support that cdiG contributes to biofilm growth on electrodes, while cGAMP is involved in reduction of Fe(III) oxide particles.
 In addition, the enhanced growth of ∆esnD mutants with Fe(III) oxides suggests an antagonistic effect of cyclic di-GMP on Fe(III) oxide reduction.

-## GacA is essential for production of intracellular cyclic GMP-AMP (cGAMP)
+### GacA is essential for production of intracellular cyclic GMP-AMP (cGAMP)

 To test if deletion of gacA altered cGAMP levels within the cell, we developed a new luciferase-based reporter by cloning the cGAMP-specific pgcA riboswitch upstream of a nano-luciferase (NLuc) gene, then integrating this reporter as a single copy into the Tn7 insertion site of G. sulfurreducens.
 For these experiments, all constructs were grown under the same conditions to stationary phase under electron acceptor limitation.
 Luminescence in the cGAMP reporter strain declined over 80% when gacA was deleted, and recovered to wild type luminescence levels when gacA was re-expressed from its native promoter (Figures 1D, 2A and B).
 Over-expression of gacA from a constitutive promoter increased luminescence to 200% of wild type.
 This result links gacA to intracellular levels of cGAMP in Geobacter, and correlates with parallel LC/MS analysis of cell extracts, which also showed that cGAMP levels fell below the detection limit in the ∆gacA strain (Figure 2C).

 ![Figure 2.](https://cdn.elifesciences.org/articles/43959/elife-43959-fig2-v1.jpg)

-**Figure 2.:** pgcA (GSU1761) expression in Geobacter sulfurreducens.(A) Expression of nanoluciferase is induced by binding of cyclic dinucleotides to GEMM-1b riboswitch.
+**Figure 2.:** (A) Expression of nanoluciferase is induced by binding of cyclic dinucleotides to GEMM-1b riboswitch.
 An A to G variant in nucleotide 20 in the Gmet_0970 GEMM-1b riboswitch changes cGAMP selectivity to cdiG.
 (B) The WT and A20G variant of Gmet_0970 GEMM-1b riboswitch are selective for cGAMP and cdiG over a 100-fold range of riboswitch RNA concentration, respectively.
 (C) LC-MS chromatogram traces for the ion extraction of cGAMP (m/z = 675) from cell lysates for G. sulfurreducens PCA WT or ΔgacA strains.
 (D) Single nucleotide polymorphisms (SNP) highlighted in red in GSUR3008 that cause cGAMP insensitive variants to demonstrate constitutive expression of pgcA (GSU1761).
 The C78U and 94 + G variants were isolated in a previous study selecting for increased rate of Fe(III) oxide reduction in G. sulfurreducens (Tremblay et al., 2011).
 The cGAMP insensitive C78U variant was further confirmed by in-line probing (Kellenberger et al., 2015).
 The cGAMP insensitive 93 + A variant is described in this study.
 (E) The GSUR3008 93 + A mutation in G. sulfurreducens eliminates the requirement for GacA or cGAMP for Fe(III) oxide reduction due to the over-expression of pgcA that was confirmed by RNAseq.
 No other gene expression changes were detected.
 Raw reads are deposited in the NCBI SRA database PRJNA290373.

 The new cGAMP reporter assay also allowed us to interrogate roles of conserved residues in GacA that are critical for activity in diguanylate cyclases.
 GacA has an N-terminal CheY-like receiver domain and a C-terminal GGDEF domain.
 In WspR, a Pseudomonas aeruginosa diguanylate cyclase with similar domain architecture, phosphorylation of a conserved aspartate in the receiver domain promotes dimerization, leading to an active enzyme (De et al., 2008; Huangyutitham et al., 2013).
 In a G. sulfurreducens ∆gacA background, expression of a GacAD52A variant with the phosphorylation site replaced by alanine produced similar levels of cGAMP as GacAWT.
 Expression of gacAD52A also restored Fe(III) oxide reduction to a ∆gacA mutant (Figure 1D and E).
 Thus, it appears that the conserved aspartate is not essential for GacA activation.
 Aspartate phosphorylation instead may deactivate GacA or the receiver domain may be activated through non-canonical mechanisms (Lin et al., 2009; Ocasio et al., 2015; Trajtenberg et al., 2014; Wang et al., 2009).